moudy/project-router/README.md

 1. A map function to define routes and resources - `.map(fn)`
 2. A promises aware `Route` object you can inherit from

+### Motivation
+Most request/response cycles of a web apps follow the same pattern.

+- run some code based on a URL
+- reject or redirect based on autherization/authentication
+- create, read, update, delete data (aka CRUD)
+- present data back to the client

+I wanted to abstract the logic of mapping paths to files and have ways to hook into the request/response lifeclyce as needed.
+Instead of having controller objects that manage a group of URLs I found it more managable to have one object per URL (i.e. `UsersShowRoute`).
+If no route object exists it will render the corresponding view.

 ### Install
 ```
 npm install --save project-router